Medically Reviewed By: Aaron Horn, LMFT, MA

 What should I do if I need help with parenting?

-If you and your spouse need help with co-parenting, it is important to see a couple's counselor.
+If you and your spouse need help with parenting, it is important to see a couple's counselor.
 Similarly, if you are a single parent, you can see an individual counselor.
 Many families also benefit from family counseling or therapy.
 Seeking help from a mental health provider does not mean that your parenting style is inadequate or that your family life is poor.
-Instead, it will improve your family life, even if it did start out in a good place, and will increase communication and understanding within the family.
-Perhaps, it will even validate something that you felt to be true.
+It can improve your family life, even if it started out in a good place, and can increase communication and understanding within the family.
+Perhaps, it will even validate something that you feel.
 No matter what you're seeking help for, a licensed professional will likely be able to help.